New campaigner Ryan under fire from hecklers and Obama

 In chaotic scenes, hecklers standing at the front of a large pro-Ryan crowd shouted "Stop the war against the common good," prompting Republicans to shout back and swear at them.

 One of the protesters rushed onto the small stage where Ryan was speaking.
 She was grabbed by three state troopers.
-Police said one of the protesters "punched a volunteer" at the fair.
+Police said one of the protesters punched a volunteer fair worker.

 A hero to conservatives, Ryan has given Romney's campaign a jolt of energy after several difficult weeks marked by gaffes and persistent questions about his personal finances.